 Although he is tanky and has decent sustain, Olaf has no hard CC and doesn't scale into late game anywhere near as good as Master Yi.
 He shouldn't be an issue for you, just make sure you don't feed him needlessly.

-Hey guys, my in-game name is FalleN3.
-I'm from Ireland and have been playing League of Legends for some years now.
-I enjoy to play champions such as Master Yi, Twitch, Fizz, Akali, Annie & Orianna among others too.
+Hi, welcome to my Master Yi guide.
+I'm FalleN3 and I've been playing League of Legends since season 2.
+I mostly play mid lane or jungle on the EUW server.
+I enjoy playing aggressive champions that enable me to take risks in my games.
+I like to play champions such as Master Yi, Twitch, Fizz, Akali, Annie & Orianna among others too.

 Master Yi is a melee AD (Hyper Carry) Assassin that can be played in the Jungle.
 He is quite often frowned upon by the league community as a no skill, no brain champion but this couldn't be further from the truth.
 True, he doesn't have any skill shots and has no complicated mechanics but that doesn't take from the fact that you still need great decision making, positioning, focus and patience among other skills to excel with him as a champion.

 Due to the fact that he can be a hypercarry it's possible that he can single-handedly carry a game if the person playing him is skilfull enough.
 He has excellent jungle camp clear and can take down turrets and objectives exceptionally quickly.

 He scales well into late game and his damage output is very high once he gets a few items.

 In my opinion Master Yi is easy to learn but difficult to master and relies heavily on excellent positioning from the mid-game onwards.